 Importance

-Roofing sheets play a crucial role in protecting buildings and ensuring long-term structural stability.
-They act as a barrier against environmental elements and help maintain comfortable indoor conditions.
+Roofing sheets play a crucial role in ensuring the safety and longevity of buildings.
+They act as the first layer of defense against environmental factors and help regulate indoor conditions.

 Types of Roofing Sheets